PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-7-maintenance-release.md

 - Size of fields meta_title and meta_description has been corrected by [@M0rgan01](https://github.com/M0rgan01). ([#35564](https://github.com/PrestaShop/PrestaShop/pull/35564)).
 - [@jolelievre](https://github.com/jolelievre) fixed miscellaneous bugs on the new product page related to combinations and features management. ([#36244](https://github.com/PrestaShop/PrestaShop/pull/36244)).

 Improvements above should make your daily work with managing products easier and more efficient.

+Apart from the ones mentioned above, there are other notable improvements in this version.
+One worth mentioning is the improvement of the performance for cart rules.
+You can check more details in the [pull request](https://github.com/PrestaShop/PrestaShop/pull/35962) by [@ShaiMagal](https://github.com/ShaiMagal), also, to make life easier for developers, the `EntitySearchInput` component [is now available](https://github.com/PrestaShop/PrestaShop/pull/36306) in the `window.prestashop.component` thanks to [@thomasDelaporte](https://github.com/thomasDelaporte).

-There are more improvements in this version, so make sure to check the [full list of them](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.7+label%3ARefactoring%2CImprovement).
+Make sure to check the [full list of them](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.7+label%3ARefactoring%2CImprovement).

 ### PrestaShop 8.1.7 is now available for you